-Toby Emmerich has served as President and Chief Operating Officer of New Line Cinema since March 2008.
-In this role, he has full oversight of New Line Cinema’s development, production and financial operations.
-Emmerich also works with New Line’s senior management to seek new opportunities to diversify and build upon the success the company has consistently achieved.
-He also has oversight of Warner Bros.
-Theatre Ventures, the live stage play division of Warner Bros.
-Entertainment.
-Emmerich reports to Kevin Tsujihara, Chairman and CEO, Warner Bros.
+Toby Emmerich has served as President and Chief Operating Officer of New Line Cinema since 2008.
+In this role, he has full oversight of New Line Cinema’s development, production, and financial operations, and leads the company’s efforts to forge new opportunities to diversify and build on its dynamic legacy.
+In addition to heading the division, Emmerich is also charged with steering the live stage play division of Warner Bros.
+Entertainment, Warner Bros.
+Theatre Ventures.
+In both roles, he reports directly to Kevin Tsujihara, Chairman and Chief Executive Officer of Warner Bros.

-Prior to his current post, he held the position of President of Production, to which he was promoted in January 2001.
-A longtime studio veteran, Emmerich also previously served not only as president of New Line Music but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.
+Prior to his current post, Emmerich held the position of President of Production, to which he was promoted in 2001.
+A longtime studio veteran, he also previously served not only as President of New Line Music, but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.